-The Board approved the Existing Plan on April 20, 2004, and the shareholders of the Corporation approved same at the Corporation's annual and special meeting held on June 23, 2004.
-The shareholders reapproved the Existing Plan on an annual basis until the Corporation amended it on May 27, 2009 and then the shareholders ratified and reapproved same annually, most recently on May 26, 2022.
+The Board approved the Plan on April 20, 2004, and the shareholders of the Corporation approved same at the Corporation's annual and special meeting held on June 23, 2004.
+The shareholders reapproved the Plan on an annual basis until the Corporation amended it on May 27, 2009 and then the shareholders ratified and reapproved same annually, most recently on May 26, 2022.
+The Corporation amended and restated the Plan principally to comply with the Exchange's new Policy 4.4 - Security Based Compensation ("New Policy 4.4") which was adopted by the Exchange on November 24, 2021.
+The Board approved the Plan on April 11, 2023, and the shareholder of the Corporation approved same at the Corporation's annual general meeting held on May 25, 2023.

-The Board approved the 2023 Plan on April 11, 2023.
-The Existing Plan and the 2023 Plan are both "10% rolling" stock option plans whereby the number of Common Shares that can be reserved for issuance pursuant to a stock option grant may not exceed 10% of the Corporation's issued and outstanding share capital (on a non-diluted basis) at the time of any grant.
+The Plan is a "10% rolling" stock option plan whereby the number of Common Shares that can be reserved for issuance pursuant to a stock option grant may not exceed 10% of the Corporation's issued and outstanding share capital (on a non-diluted basis) at the time of any grant.

-The purpose of the Existing Plan and the 2023 Plan is to allow the Corporation to grant options to a bona fide employee, bona fide management company employee, bona fide consultant, director or officer of the Company or any of its subsidiaries, and includes a company that is wholly-owned by such persons, (collectively, the "Eligible Persons") as an incentive to dedicate their efforts to advance the success of the Corporation.
+The purpose of the Plan is to allow the Corporation to grant options to a bona fide employee, bona fide management company employee, bona fide consultant, director or officer of the Company or any of its subsidiaries, and includes a company that is wholly-owned by such persons, (collectively, the "Eligible Persons") as an incentive to dedicate their efforts to advance the success of the Corporation.
 The granting of options is intended to align the interests of Eligible Persons with that of the shareholders.
 Options will be exercisable over periods of up to five years as determined by the Board and are required to have an exercise price no less than the closing market price of the Common Shares prevailing on the day that the option is granted, less the allowable discount permitted and in accordance with the policies of the Exchange.

-The terms of the 2023 Plan authorize the Board to grant stock options to participants on the following terms:
+The terms of the Plan authorize the Board to grant stock options to participants on the following terms:

-1. The aggregate number of Common Shares which may be issued pursuant to options granted under the 2023 Plan, unless otherwise approved by shareholders, may not exceed that number which is equal to 10% of the Common Shares issued and outstanding at the time of the grant.
+- 1. The aggregate number of Common Shares which may be issued pursuant to options granted under the Plan, unless otherwise approved by shareholders, may not exceed that number which is equal to 10% of the Common Shares issued and outstanding at the time of the grant. - 2.
+The number of Common Shares subject to each option will be determined by the Board, provided that the aggregate number of Common Shares reserved for issuance pursuant to options granted to:

-- 2. The number of Common Shares subject to each option will be determined by the Board, provided that the aggregate number of Common Shares reserved for issuance pursuant to options granted to: - (a) any one participant during any 12-month period may not exceed 5% of the issued Common Shares the Corporation at the time of the grant; unless the Company has obtained disinterested shareholder approval in accordance with the policies of the Exchange; - (b) any one consultant during any 12-month period may not exceed 2% of the issued Common Shares the Corporation at the time of the grant; - insiders (as a group) may not exceed 10% of the issued Common Shares the Corporation at any point in time, unless the Corporation obtains disinterested shareholder approval; - (d) insiders (as a group), within any 12-month period, may not exceed 10% of the issued Common Shares as determined at the time of the grant unless the Corporation obtains disinterest shareholder approval; and - (e) all persons employed to provide investor relations activities (as a group) may not exceed 2% of the issued Common Shares during any 12-month period as determined at the time of the grant, in each case including all other Common Shares issuable pursuant to all other forms of security based compensation.
+- (a) any one participant during any 12-month period may not exceed 5% of the issued Common Shares the Corporation at the time of the grant; unless the Company has obtained disinterested shareholder approval in accordance with the policies of the Exchange; - (b) any one consultant during any 12-month period may not exceed 2% of the issued Common Shares the Corporation at the time of the grant; - insiders (as a group) may not exceed 10% of the issued Common Shares the Corporation at any point in time, unless the Corporation obtains disinterested shareholder approval; - (d) insiders (as a group), within any 12-month period, may not exceed 10% of the issued Common Shares as determined at the time of the grant unless the Corporation obtains disinterest shareholder approval; and - (e) all persons employed to provide investor relations activities (as a group) may not exceed 2% of the issued Common Shares during any 12-month period as determined at the time of the grant, in each case including all other Common Shares issuable pursuant to all other forms of security based compensation.